AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 # Migration manual

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-Reference manual for Integration Administrators who want to migrate an existing LMS to Captivate Prime LMS
+Reference manual for Integration Administrators who want to migrate an existing LMS to Learning Manager LMS

 ## Overview {#overview}